-When we think about Diabetes and Heart Disease, it seems that the majority of us think of two separate conditions.
-However, did you know that if you have diabetes you are more likely to develop heart disease and you have a greater chance of a heart attack or a stroke.
-That’s because people with diabetes are more likely to have certain risk factors such as high blood pressure or high cholesterol.
+This week 8th – 14th of June is Diabetes Week.
+When we think about Diabetes and Heart Disease (or cardiovascular disease), it seems that the majority of us think of two separate conditions.
+However, did you know that if you have diabetes you are more likely to develop heart disease and you have a greater chance of a heart attack or a stroke?
+This is because people with diabetes are more likely to have certain risk factors such as high blood pressure or high cholesterol.

-So, if you have diabetes (or know some one who has), there are a number of things that can be done and, understanding the connection between these diseases is a great first step towards prevention.
+So, if you have diabetes (or know some one who has) understanding the connection between these diseases is a great first step towards prevention.